-There’s lots of guides and how-tos for Facebook Business Manager out there.
-Instead of general guidelines, here are some actionable insights into what you can do with this platform.
+There are lots of guides and how-tos for Facebook Business Manager out there.
+Instead of the same general guidelines, here are some actionable insights into what you can do with this platform.

 One of the most useful features of Facebook Business Manager is the ability to let multiple people run your page.
 You may be thinking – I can also do this using a regular page manager with my profile – but there’s a lot more to it.

 In order to run a page through Facebook, you absolutely need to have a personal profile.
 With Facebook Business Manager, you can access it just by using your email.
 Speaking of which, you shouldn’t add just any email to the app.
-Make sure you add employees using their company address, because personal email accounts could be linked to their personal Facebook profiles.
+Make sure you only add employees using their company address, because personal email accounts could be linked to their personal Facebook profiles as well.

-There’s two ways to invite new entities to Facebook Business Manager - Assign People or Add Partners.
+There are two ways to invite new entities to Facebook Business Manager – Assign People or Add Partners.
 The two are pretty self-explanatory.
 People are individuals such as company employees or agency consultants.
 You can add people by going to Add New and clicking on People.
-This is where you enter a user’s email address and choose if they will be added as admin or employee.
+This is where you enter a user’s email address and choose if they will be added as an admin or an employee.

-The better way to go around it is to claim your pages on your own and then give access to assets to your agency.
-You will be able to control what they can see and use, and you can remove them any time.
+A better way to go around it is to claim your pages on your own and then give access to assets to your agency.
+You will be able to control what they can see and use, and you can remove them at any time.